Middle ear infection is a bacterial or viral infection that may cause earache, temporary hearing loss, and fluid discharge.

-This page deals with middle ear infection (otitis media), which is the infection / inflammation of the air-filled space behind the eardrum.
-This space can become blocked and filled with mucus (fluid), which can become infected, causing inflammation.
+This page deals with middle ear infection (otitis media), which is the infection / inflammation of the air-filled space behind the eardrum that contains the tiny vibrating bones of the ear.
+This space can become blocked and filled with mucus (a slippery fluid secretion), which can become infected, causing inflammation.

-Sometimes fluid will remain in the middle ear after an ear infection, causing "glue ear", a relatively common condition that is often undetected among New Zealand pre-schoolers.
-Glue ear can adversely affect hearing and may take several weeks to resolve.
-Children with a suspected ear infection, or who have difficulty hearing, should see a doctor.
-Children with evidence of damage to the inside of the ear, hearing loss, or language learning delay are likely to be referred to an ear, nose, and throat (ENT) specialist (otolaryngologist).
 Outer ear infection (otitis externa) is characteristically different to middle ear infection.
-This is a skin infection in the outer ear canal which may start as an itch and develop into infection causing inflammation.
+This is a skin infection in the outer ear canal, which may start as an itch and develop into infection causing inflammation.
 Sometimes referred to as swimmer’s ear, this kind of infection can normally be treated effectively with ear drops from your doctor or pharmacist.

-CausesA middle ear infection often begins as a common cold, influenza (flu), sinusitis, or strep throat infection.
-The nose and throat are connected to the ear by the eustachian tubes; bacteria enter the nose or throat and travel up the eustachian tubes to the middle ear.
-The accumulation of fluid in a blocked eustachian tube may increase the pressure within the middle ear causing pain and ear drum rupture.
-Although the ear drum will repair itself, frequent rupture (which can occur with chronic ear infection) may result in the development of scar tissue on the ear drum and hearing loss.
+Although the eardrum will repair itself, frequent rupture (which can occur with chronic ear infection) may result in the development of scar tissue on the eardrum and hearing loss.
 Middle ear infections are common in children because their eustachian tubes are narrow and easily blocked.

-- Younger age (children aged six months to two years)
+- Younger age (children aged 6 months to 2 years)

 - Bottle feeding infants while they are lying down